Xilinx/fpga24_routing_contest/docs/alpha_submission.md

 Aside from running under Linux without network access, no restrictions are placed on the languages, software dependencies, or runtime environment that contestants may use to implement their router.
-In order to enable this platform independence contestants must containerize their router and runtime environment with the [Apptainer](https://apptainer.org/docs/user/latest/) framework.
+In order to enable this platform independence, contestants must containerize their router and runtime environment with the [Apptainer](https://apptainer.org/docs/user/latest/) framework.

 ### Apptainer